 My biggest nightmare is a large group of people where I don’t know anybody-I can make friends and do the small talk thing, but it’ll leave me pretty exhausted.
 Like I’ll probably have to go home after and rest for at least a day after that.

 One of my friends thinks about it in terms of energy credits.
 She says that each person has a certain amount of energy and some people (energy-vampires) or situations (loud parties) suck up large amounts while other times and with other people, it’s neutral or very little.

 Perhaps you’re an introverted English teacher.
 What can you do to not feel like you’re slowly going insane?
 First of all, I recommend saying this to yourself a lot, “Serenity Now!”
-Beyond that, keep reading for some less fabulous advice.
+Beyond that, keep reading for some less fabulous advice than this.

 Tips for Introverted ESL Teachers

 Here are my top tips for getting through your teaching day without feeling (too) exhausted.